databendlabs/databend-docs/docs/en/sql-reference/10-sql-commands/00-ddl/02-user/10-grant.md

 GRANT ROLE <role_name> TO ROLE <role_name>
 ```

-To understand what a role is and how it works, see [Roles](/guides/security/access-control/roles).

 ### Granting Ownership

+To understand what ownership is and how it works, see [Ownership](/guides/security/access-control/ownership).

 ```sql
 -- Grant ownership of a specific table within a database to a role